Medicare Open Enrollment: 10 Things to Know

 3. Limits on Medigap changes

 Medigap policies, which cannot be paired with Medicare Advantage plans, have standardized benefits.
 Most states offer 10 types of Medigap policies, but premiums vary by insurer.
-You can compare costs, benefits and availability on Medicare’s website.
+You can compare costs, benefits, and availability on Medicare’s website.

-If you have a Medicare Advantage plan, you may switch to traditional Medicare, but you may have trouble getting a Medigap policy.
+If you have a Medicare Advantage plan, you may switch to original Medicare, but you may have trouble getting a Medigap policy.
 Some states offer more protections than others, but, in general, your first time enrolling in Medicare is your best opportunity to get a Medigap policy.

 4. Medicare Advantage differences

-These plans have a monthly cost, in addition to the Part B premium, that varies depending on the plan.
+These plans may have a monthly cost, in addition to the Part B premium, that varies depending on the plan.
 The plans frequently include prescription drug coverage and limits on annual out-of-pocket costs for covered services.
 The average monthly premium is $17.00 in 2025, down $1.23 from $18.23 in 2024.

 5. Medicare Advantage issues